 Lower the center-post of the tire changer into the center of the wheel, and brace the M/D Bar against the center post while you rotate the bar around the tire, pulling the entire bead off the wheel!
 Again, no muscles required.
 When done correctly it slides right off!
 Do the same basic thing for the other bead – pulling it off the top of the wheel as well.
 We were able to pull off our very first tire in about five minutes.
 After we changed a few tires we can now completely remove a tire in less than a minute.
 That’s less time than those fancy power systems most professional shops use.
 To put the tire back onto the rim, you use the double-tipped side of the M/D Bar, bracing against the center-post, simply pull straight back on the hand-grip while the bar rotates around the rim, working the bead back into the wheel.
 (Watch their video’s and read their Tips and Techniques to get a better idea).

-As soon as we got used to having the tire changer so close at hand and so readily available we have started using it a couple times a week.
-The biggest flaw to the whole design however is how easy it looks.
+As soon as we got used to having the tire changer so close at hand and so readily available we have started using it a couple of times a week.
+The biggest flaw to the whole design, however, is how easy it looks.
 Within the first week, one of the CanyonChasers (who shall remain nameless) who had never changed a motorcycle tire before tried changing a tire without having watched the videos and while nobody else was around to help out.
-Frustrated by not getting the quick and easy results they though they would get, they started to force the tire off and quickly decimated the polyethylene tip and bent a brake rotor, putting significant scratches the M/D Bar.
-Again, it needs to be stressed, the No-Mar tire changer works so well, that virtually no force is needed to remove and replace a tire!!
+Frustrated by not getting the quick and easy results they thought they would get, they started to force the tire off and quickly decimated the polyethylene tip and bent a brake rotor, putting significant scratches the M/D Bar.
+Again, it needs to be stressed, the No-Mar tire changer works so well, that virtually no force is needed to remove and replace a tire!